pollfish/docs/offerwall.md

 <h1>Implementing Pollfish Offerwall - Step by Step</h1>

-Below, you can see a list of all logical steps needed, in order to show Pollfish Offerwall undera rewarded placement
+Below, you can see a list of all logical steps needed, in order to show Pollfish Offerwall under a rewarded placement

 <h3>1.
 Initialize Pollfish in reward mode (skip Pollfish Indicator)</h3>